Lily418/local-network-radio/README.md

 ## State of the project

-This project is currently in a proof of concept stage 🚧
+This is currently a proof of concept, there is currently a very basic interface to see the currently playing song, the time elapsed in the track and to switch the song playing.

+Next on the roadmap will be

+- Playing and Pausing the Track
+- Seeking the Track
+- Using the `afsapi` library (as seen in index.py) to add volume control
+- Allowing queueing of tracks

 ## Setting up custom internet radio channels on Frontier Silicon API